Lourdes apparitions: 18 February

 The Apparition did not speak until the third appearance, and therefore its identity was a matter of considerable speculation.
 Pious villagers Jeanne-Marie Milhet and Antoinette Peyret, on hearing Soubirous' description of the apparition, thought it was the returning spirit of one of their friends, who had died a few months before.
 Although not part of Catholic doctrine, the concept of the revenant was deeply rooted in Pyrenean superstition.
 According to tradition, revenants rarely spoke, but communicated their messages in writing, and so Milhet and Peyret furnished Soubirous with paper, a pen, and an inkpot to take with her, in case the apparition should make use of them.

 On her third visit, she said that the "beautiful lady" asked her to return to the grotto every day for 15 days.
 At first her mother had forbidden her to go, but Soubirous persuaded her mother to allow her.
 Soubirous said that the lady told her that she did not promise to make her happy in this world, but in the next.

-Although she spoke in Occitan, the regional language that Bernadette (whose French was poor) used, the apparition used a remarkably formal form of the language in her request: "Would you have the goodness to come here for fifteen days?"
+Although she spoke in Occitan, the regional language that Bernadette (whose French was poor) used, the apparition used a remarkably formal form of the language in her request: "Would you do me the kindness of coming here for fifteen days?"
 (Boulet aoue ra gracia de bié aci penden quinze dias?; Voulez-vous me faire la grâce de venir ici pendant quinze jours?).
 The significance of this politeness was not lost on the observers.
 It would be very unusual for anyone to adopt this formal form of address when speaking to a penniless, working-class peasant girl such as Bernadette.